 The canister is easy to empty and does not require replacement bags

 Lightweight, portable, and easy to maneuver with one hand

-Seven attachment accessories included
+Seven attachment accessories are included

 Wand clip provides convenient storage of combination and crevice tools